-Stylus buttons can be used to trigger common actions via the "Page turners & shortcuts" section of the settings panel.
+A device's buttons can be used to trigger common actions via the "Page turners & shortcuts" section of the settings panel.
 Click or click and hold to configure up to two actions per physical button.

 AirTurn PED

 The Devices panel also provides access to the AirTurn SDK, which allows you to use your AirTurn PED with forScore.